Somnambulating/PktmonNetworkTrace/README.md

 # PktmonCheck
-> PktmonCheck is used to capture all tcp-ip requests from one specific process, and all udp requests from the current computer.
+> PktmonCheck is used to capture all tcp-ip requests from specific process in the current computer.
-> The tool is based on [pktmon](https://learn.microsoft.com/en-us/windows-server/networking/technologies/pktmon/pktmon).
+> The repository is based on [pktmon](https://learn.microsoft.com/en-us/windows-server/networking/technologies/pktmon/pktmon).

 # Usage